Modern Homes standards

 Benefits and costs of the Modern Homes standards

-Adopting the Modern Homes energy efficiency standards is expected to provide a net benefit of $506 million to Queensland and reduce emissions by 4.63 million tonnes.
+The Modern Homes energy efficiency standards is expected to provide a net benefit of $506 million to Queensland and reduce emissions by 4.63 million tonnes.
 It is also expected to provide a net benefit of $2,696 over the life of a detached dwelling at the household level.

 Not only is it possible to build a compliant new home at a reasonable cost, but doing so increases the stock of houses that can improve a person’s economic and social participation in society by making their life easier.